Pompano

-Pompanos (/ˈpɒmpəˌnoʊ/ POM-pə-noh) are marine fish in the genus Trachinotus in the family Carangidae (better known as "jacks").
-Pompano may also refer to various other, similarly shaped members of the Carangidae, or the order Perciformes.
+Pompanos (/ˈpɒmpəˌnoʊ/ POM-pə-noh) are marine fish in the genus Trachinotus in the subfamily Trachinotinae in the family Trachinotidae.
+Pompano may also refer to various other, similarly shaped members of Carangidae, or the order Perciformes.
+They are found worldwide in warmer seas, sometimes also entering brackish waters.

+Description

 Their appearance is of deep-bodied fishes, exhibiting strong lateral compression, with a rounded face and pronounced curve to the anterior portion of their dorsal profile.
 Their ventral profile is noticeably less curved by comparison, while their anterior profile is straight-edged, tapering sharply to a narrow caudal peduncle.
-Their dorsal and anal fins are typically sickle-shaped, with very long anterior rays and a succession of much shorter rays behind, with a similarly long & curved, deeply forked tail which has a narrow base.
+Their dorsal and anal fins are typically sickle shaped, with very long anterior rays and a succession of much shorter rays behind, with a similarly long and curved, deeply forked tail which has a narrow base.
 They are typically overall silvery in color, sometimes with dark or yellowish fins, and one or a few black markings on the side of their body.

 They are toothless and are relatively large fish, up to about 1.2 m long, although most species reach no more than half or two-thirds of that size.
-They are found worldwide in warmer seas, sometimes also entering brackish waters.